cfpb/design-system/docs/pages/iconography.md

   <h2 class="h3">Download the icon font</h2>

   Our full icon set is available for desktop use as an icon font in OpenType format.
-It can be accessed through programs like Adobe Illustrator and Adobe InDesign via the Glyphs panel. *This should not be used for placing icons on a website.*
+It can be accessed through programs like Adobe Illustrator and Adobe InDesign via the Glyphs panel.
+The icon font should not be used for placing icons on a website.

   <a class="a-link__icon"